kedro-org/kedro/docs/source/nodes_and_pipelines/pipeline_introduction.md

 The output tends to be a disconnected pipeline and / or improperly formatted Kedro structure.

-This is because `.` has a special meaning and indicates a namespace pipeline; here, the outputs segment should be disconnected as Kedro will think that there is a "outputs1" namespace pipeline.
+This is because `.` has a special meaning internally and indicates a namespace pipeline; here, the outputs segment should be disconnected as Kedro will think that there is a "outputs1" namespace pipeline.

+Alternatively, consider using characters like `_` - similar visual effect, without the downside.